echobash/echobash/README.md

 ![](https://komarev.com/ghpvc/?username=echobash)

 Hi  there 👋
-🌱 I’m currently learning Python and reading others code and playing [CTFs](https://github.com/echobash/darkCTFWriteups).<br>
+🌱 I’m currently learning Python,JS and php and reading others code.<br>
-   Also visiting the DS concepts.
+ The livewire framework is too fascinating for me.
 I've been working on these now a days:-

 **Programming Languages**